 2) Trauma and heel pain

-It is a very common occurrence for someone to land improperly while jumping, running, climbing a ladder or even stepping off the curb.
+It is a very common occurrence for someone to land improperly while jumping or running.
+Climbing a ladder or even stepping off the curb can even damage your foot.
 When your feet do not strike the ground properly you can over extend their mechanical limitations and damage the plantar fascia.

 3) Flexible shoes and heel pain